hagenhaus/hagenhaus-com/en/hhdatalist/v0.0.2/tutorial/index.md

     });
     ```

-    `myConfirm` is an example function that works well as the `confirm` function in example applications.
-HHDataList instances on hagenhaus.com use a different `confirm` function.

 1. Refresh your browser.

 1. Attempt to delete a record.
-HHDataList should display a [Window.confirm](https://developer.mozilla.org/en-US/docs/Web/API/Window/confirm) dialog.
+HHDataList displays a dialog.
+If you click OK, the tutorial application does not yet display an Unauthorized error message, an omission remedied in the next section.

 ### Example